Serco eyes sale of environmental services, leisure arms - source

-LONDON Struggling British outsourcer Serco Group Plc (SRP.L) is looking to sell off its environmental services and leisure businesses as part of an overhaul designed to restore its fortunes, a source close to the situation told Reuters on Thursday.
+LONDON Oct 9 Struggling British outsourcer Serco Group Plc is looking to sell off its environmental services and leisure businesses as part of an overhaul designed to restore its fortunes, a source close to the situation told Reuters on Thursday.

 Serco's strategy and businesses are being reviewed by new boss Rupert Soames as he plots its recovery from a disastrous spell of contract problems and a UK government work ban that has sparked profit warnings, a cash call and a restructuring.